CreatieveNaam/po-paradigma/README.md

 # Arrays
 Sources: [This](https://www.tutorialspoint.com/assembly_programming/assembly_arrays.htm) tutorial, [this](https://www.youtube.com/watch?v=bM0_HRkM_CE) video.

-The video tutorial doesn't teach the use of arrays, but I think it's crucial to use arrays for implementing insertion sort.
+The video tutorial doesn't teach the use of arrays but I think it's crucial to use arrays for implementing insertion sort.
 Defining an array is almost the same as defining one 'variable'.
 Instead of `num db 52` for defining one 'variable' we use `num db 52, 53` for defining an array.
-To see how I printed the array see [this](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/arrays.asm) file.
+See my implementation of printing an array in this [this](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/arrays.asm) file.

 I noticed it became very difficult to debug my code so I changed my IDE from nano to SASM.
 Instead of `global _start` SASM needs a `global _main`.
 So from now on I will use main instead of start.

+# Change of challenge
+While I was writing code for arrays I noticed I struggeld alot with basic assembly like printing a number.
+I decided to change my challagne from quicksort to insertion sort.
+The way I see it is that insertion sort is easier to implement since insertion sort doesn't use recursion.

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
 The code should be readable with the explanation I previously gave and the comments.

 The way I programmed insertion sort was to use a correct insertion sort in Java as example and program each line of code in assembly.
-While I did implement insertion sort in Java before, I used an [other](https://www.geeksforgeeks.org/insertion-sort/) implementation as example since that implementation had fewer lines of code.
-That I used a Java example can be seen in the comments.
+This made it easier for me to write assembly code since it made me clear what I needed to do.
+I used [this](https://www.geeksforgeeks.org/insertion-sort/) implementation of insertion sort as example.

 # Quicksort
-I also implemented quicksort in assembly, see the code [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/quicksort.asm) The code should be readable with the explanation I previously gave and the comments.
+I also implemented quicksort in assembly, see the code [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/quicksort.asm).

 The way I programmed quicksort was the same way as insertion sort but with [this](https://www.geeksforgeeks.org/quick-sort/) code.

 # Differences Java and Assembly
-During the process of learning assembler I noticed a fair number of differences between Java and Assembler x64.
+During the process of learning assembly I noticed a fair number of differences between Java and assembly x64.
 In this chapter I will list these differences and give my opinion on them.
 I will also list differences I didn't notice but are present.

 Type.
 Assembly is an untyped language (University of Debrecen, z.d.).
 In the case of assembly, this means that all values are represented as word-sized integers (Morrisett, G., Walker, D, Crary, K., Glew, N, 1999).
 Java is a static, manifestly typed language (University of Debrecen, z.d.).
 This means I have to explicitly declarate a variable it's type during compile time.
 I have to say I liked the untyped system of assembly.
 I could put any value I wanted in every register.
 This make it easier to write code faster.
 However, since assembly is untyped, I can also multiply a string by 2 which shouldn't be possible in my opinion.
 So I like the untyped property of assembly, but I think it wil lead to a lot of unexpected behaviour.